Miguel Rojas Preview, Player Props: Dodgers vs. Brewers

-Miguel Rojas -- with a slugging percentage of .367 in his past 10 games, including two extra-base hits -- will be in action for the Los Angeles Dodgers versus the Milwaukee Brewers, with Wade Miley on the mound, on August 16 at 10:10 PM ET.
+Miguel Rojas -- with a slugging percentage of .469 in his past 10 games, including three extra-base hits -- will be in action for the Los Angeles Dodgers versus the Milwaukee Brewers, with Corbin Burnes on the mound, on August 17 at 10:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Brewers.
+He hit a home run while going 1-for-3 in his last game against the Brewers.

 Miguel Rojas Game Info & Props vs. the Brewers